 I strongly recommend this book to practitioners and policy makers alike'.

 Carina Lamont, PhD Candidate Kent University,Public International Law

 For a full review by Carina Lamont, see LinkedIn https://www.linkedin.com/pulse/conflict-management-international-missions-field-guide-olav-ofstad

 Over the past three decades, scholars and policymakers have debated the growing gap between theory and practice (George, 1993; Hill & Beshoff, 1994; Nincic & Lepgold, 2000).
 On one side, practitioners denounce academics for being too abstract and autistic, lost in self-serving empirical jargon and unable to provide timely advice to policymakers who face rapidly changing conditions on the ground.
 On the other, scholars criticize the other camp for being unsystematic, prone to formulating inapt policy recommendations based on intuition and simplistic generalizations.
 This book represents one of the most valuable “pracademic” contributions to date, based on the author's practical experience from various field missions.
 (PsycINFO Database Record (c) 2017 APA, all rights reserved)

 Dr. Siniša Vuković, Peace and Conflict: Journal of Peace Psychology, Vol 23 (1), Feb 2017, 101-102 See http://psycnet.apa.org/doiLanding?doi=10.1037%2Fpac0000230

 For an interview about the book, see http://timesofindia.indiatimes.com/life-style/books/The-practitioners-guide-on-conflict-management/articleshow/46635097.cms

-The book is available from Routledge, Amazon and Apple Ibook and other leading web stores.
+The book is at all times available from Routledge.
+For the most part one can also get it from Amazon, in addition to Apple Ibook and other leading web stores.